Chemistry Graduate Admissions

 You will be notified of a decision on you application as soon as possible.
 Our department reviews completed applications only, unless special circumstances occur.
 Normally, you will receive a decision regarding your application between February and April for Fall admission.

-*International Students may be eligible for an application fee waiver, please contact firstname.lastname@example.org for information.
+*International Students may be eligible for an application fee waiver, please fill out this form for consideration.